Page-bottom layout change on the way. Details here.

 - Yoshimitsu has a move where he sits down in the lotus seat position.
 The longer he stays in it, the more health he restores.

-- In Star Wars Knights Of The Old Republic, Bastila's "battle meditation" is a used as a plot device; it is a rare Force ability that affects the morale and combat skills all of her allies in a given area.
+- In Knights of the Old Republic, Bastila's "battle meditation" is a used as a plot device; it is a rare Force ability that affects the morale and combat skills all of her allies in a given area.

 - This is how Aang in Avatar: The Last Airbender is supposed to activate the Avatar State.
 The first time he does this, he gets one-shotted in the back mid-transformation by a Dangerously Genre Savvy Azula.
 The second time he does this is the beginning of one of the greatest asskickings ever, directed towards Fire Lord Ozai at the end of the series.